 - Vendors collaborate with each other to manipulate the procurement process

 Cyber fraud is conducted in many ways.
-One way is to steal money through emails, by hijacking software, or phishing attempts.
-Businesses that manage transactions through a computer (so basically all businesses) are especially vulnerable to cyberattacks.
+One way is to steal money through emails, by hijacking software, or by phishing attempts.
+Businesses that manage transactions through a computer (so basically, all businesses) are especially vulnerable to cyberattacks.

 Price fixing is often done with the help of internal employees of a business.
 Vendors collaborate with each other to set a minimum contract price.
 Like this, businesses have to pay more regardless of which vendor they choose to work with.